The Wide Window: Cultural references and literary allusions

-The TV adaptation includes several references to Moby-Dick, including naming the hurricane Herman after author Herman Melville and the cab driver saying "Call me Ishmael!".

 Special editions

 The Wide Window; or, Disappearance!

 The Wide Window; or, Disappearance! is a paperback re-release of The Wide Window, designed to mimic Victorian penny dreadfuls.
 It was released on September 4, 2007.
 The book includes seven new illustrations, and the third part of a serial supplement entitled The Cornucopian Cavalcade, which features a 13-part comic by Michael Kupperman entitled The Spoily Brats, an advice column written by Lemony Snicket, and, as in The Bad Beginning; or, Orphans! and The Reptile Room; or, Murder!, (the final) part of a story by Stephen Leacock entitled Q: A Psychic Pstory of the Psupernatural.
 This edition was the last of the paperback rereleases of the series - there have not been any more of these as of December 2013.